-Indiana Fever's first-round playoff opponent revealed
+Indiana Fever's first-round playoff series set

-Indiana Fever’s first-round playoff opponent revealed
+Indiana Fever’s first-round playoff series set

 WASHINGTON D.C.
 (WISH) — The Indiana Fever learned on Thursday night which team it will face in the first round of the WNBA Playoffs.

-The Fever, who will enter the postseason as the No. 6 seed, will face the Connecticut Sun.
+The Fever, which will enter the postseason as the No. 6 seed, will face the Connecticut Sun.

 The Sun earned the No. 3 seed in the playoffs by beating the Chicago Sky 87-54 on Thursday night.

 The Fever was 1-3 against the Sun during the regular season.
-Indiana was 0-3 against Connecticut before beating the Sun 84-80 in late August inside Gainbridge Fieldhouse.
+Indiana was winless against Connecticut before beating the Sun 84-80 in late August inside Gainbridge Fieldhouse.
+That victory snapped an 11-game losing streak to the Sun.

+Their first meeting this year was the Fever’s season opener back on May 14.
+The Sun won that matchup 92-71.
+After Thursday’s contest against the Mystics, Fever head coach Christie Sides reflected on what she told her team prior to facing the Sun in the opener.

+“Their toughness and their physicality is what we had to be able to handle,” Sides said.
+“We didn’t do it that first time.
+And I think we’re better now with understanding what that’s going to feel like.
+They’re going to be tough.
+They know what it takes to play and to win in the playoffs.
+But we’re not the team that we were early.
+And we’ve been able to just keep getting better.”

 Indiana finished the regular season with a 20-20 overall record, while Connecticut finished the regular season with a 28-12 overall record.